checkly/docs.checklyhq.com/site/content/docs/terraform-provider/dashboards.md

 Available as of `v1.6.6`
 {{</info>}}

 You can control your dashboards private/public status via Terraform by setting the `isPrivate` boolean to `true`.
 If activated, upon applying your terraform configuration changes, you will be returned a `read-only` `key` value for the dashboard which represents the password you can use to login via the browser.
+The password is stored in your `tfstate` file.